JoshMarler/react-juce/docs/guides/Running_the_Examples.md

 environment.

 To get the GainPlugin up and running for the first time, we have to first perform that compilation step.
-So, from the root of the `Blueprint` git repository:
+So, from the root of the `React-JUCE` git repository:

 ```bash
 $ cd examples/GainPlugin/Source/jsui/